 As the concept evolved, diagrams like this helped the team visualize what Watson Orchestrate could do.

-As the vision for Watson Orchestrate came together, then began a collaboration between IBM Research, Engineering and Design to turn the concept into a viable product.
+As the vision for Watson Orchestrate came together, then began a collaboration between IBM Research, Product Management, Engineering and Design to turn the concept into a viable product.
 A lot of work had already been done around key capabilities, like using natural language to do a database query and creating a set of “skills” that a digital teammate could execute, but there was still much to do to make sure Watson Orchestrate understood context and memory and the ability to correctly sequence a set of skills to support a workflow.

 In future posts on Watson Orchestrate, we’ll visit with other members of the team who continue to contribute to the evolution of this new capability.
 Later in June, IBM will start a program for select customers to play around with Watson Orchestrate to see how they might use a Digital teammate and what happens when they do.
 To learn more about Watson Orchestrate, click here.#Watson